What is electricity?

 Power is a measure of how fast energy is being converted from one form (electricity) to another (heat from your heater).

-Electrical energy is measured in watts (W), kilowatts (kW), megawatts (MW) or gigawatts (GW).
+Electrical power is measured in watts (W), kilowatts (kW), megawatts (MW) or gigawatts (GW).

 1,000 W = 1 kW